javrui/search-module/README.md

    # ...
 ```

-Define base abstract methods in your classes, to implement specific problem environment (detailed explanations in documentation)
+Implement the required abstract methods in your subclasses to define your specific problem environment (refer to the documentation for more details).

 ```python
 class Maze(SearchProblem):